A general partnership is created on the basis of. General partnership, its distinctive features and characteristics

 • time of payment of entrance fees;

-• penalties for breach of this agreement.
+• penalties for violation of this agreement.

 Number, rights, duties and responsibilities of participants